lbrayner/sambaadmin/README.md

 HTAdmin is a simple ~~.htaccess and .htpasswd~~ htpasswd file editor implemented in PHP with a nice frontend (based on bootstrap).
-It's intended to ~~secure a folder of plain html files with multiple users~~ simply update and htpasswd file.
+It's intended to ~~secure a folder of plain html files with multiple users~~ simply update an htpasswd file.
 The admin has to create a user, but every user can change his password by himself using a self service area. ~~It is also possible to send a password reset mail~~.